fbpx

 So, what is an employee succession plan?

-Succession planning is all about having a process in place where you can identify and train individuals to build up their skills, as well as better prepare them to take over from senior leaders when they move on or retire.
+Succession planning is all about having a process in place where you can identify and train individuals to build up their skills and better prepare them to take over from senior leaders when they move on or retire.

-If you make it easy to collect knowledge from older staff, you can pass this on to younger hires and train more competent successors, quickly.
+If you make collecting knowledge from older staff easy, you can pass this on to younger hires and train more competent successors quickly.

-This process will also be helped if you’re preparing good questions to ask in interviews to find the best person for the job.
+This process will also be helpful if you prepare good questions to ask in interviews to find the best person for the job.

-Without a policy, you’ll not only waste a lot of your own time and that of your employees–and it could have a serious impact on the customer relationships you’ve worked so hard to build.
+Without a policy, you’ll not only waste a lot of your own time and that of your employees–but it could seriously impact the customer relationships you’ve worked so hard to build.
 You can hope for the best, but you should always plan for the worst.

 2. Handover of responsibilities

-An engineer who leaves will likely have outstanding jobs that are scheduled for completion after their leaving date.
-Similar to the above, you need to establish a process that makes it easy for ongoing work to be properly managed and ensures that their jobs are completed.
+An engineer who leaves will likely have outstanding jobs scheduled for completion after their leaving date.
+Like the above, you need to establish a process that makes it easy for ongoing work to be appropriately managed and ensures that their jobs are completed.

-This might also involve introducing the new engineer to the customer, especially if a strong professional relationship exists.
+This might also involve introducing the new engineer to the customer, primarily if a solid professional relationship exists.
 It could be that John, your senior electrician, is retiring, and he’s known the Fitzpatrick family for donkey’s years after doing a lot of great work for them!

-Allowing them the chance to say “farewell”, as well as introduce John’s replacement, is a great opportunity to build on an existing customer relationship and show respect for the work that’s been done.
+Allowing them to say “farewell” and introduce John’s replacement is an excellent opportunity to build on an existing customer relationship and show respect for the work done.

 Not only will your customers appreciate this on a personal level, but with a handover process in place, the work your team does will more likely carry on smoothly, with as little interruption and as few wasted resources as possible.

 After all, if you’re understaffed, you may struggle to meet deadlines.
-Making customers aware of this sooner, rather than later, will prevent a lot of headaches and, while it won’t fix every problem (the customer will still expect the work done), by having these processes in place, you’ll make life easier for everyone.
+Making customers aware of this sooner rather than later will prevent many headaches.
+While it won’t fix every problem (the customer will still expect the work done), by having these processes in place, you’ll make life easier for everyone.

 This doesn’t just apply to your engineers, either.